apache/nuttx/boards/arm/s32k1xx/s32k118evb/README.txt

 Status
 ======

   2019-08-14:  Configuration created but entirely untested.
-Support for the
-    S32K1XX family is incomplete.
-This configuration is intended, initially, to support development of the architecture support.
-This is VERY much a work in progress and you should not use this configuration unless you are interested in assisting with the bring-up.

   2019-08-17:  The port is code complete.
 It compiles with no errors or
     warnings but is untested.
 Still waiting for hardware.

-  2019-08-20:  I have the board and started the debug.
-However, the
-    very first image that I wrote to FLASH seems to have "bricked" the board.
-I believe that the S32K118 resets into a bad state and cannot interface with the OpenSDA, effectively cutting it off from the world.
-I will continuing the bring-up using the S32K146EVB where I can run from SRAM for the initial bring-up.

-    These bring-up issues were addressed with S32K146EVB.
-It is not probably safe to try the S32K118EVB again (if I can figure out how to break into my bricked system).
+  2019-08-20:  The very first image that I wrote to FLASH seems to
+    have "bricked" the board.
+The board is sensitive to (1) resetting into a bad state and (2) incorrect flash configurations.
+It is difficult to impossiblel to recover from these start-up errors.

+  2019-80-22:  My S32K118EVB is still borked, but after some additional
+    changes, Fabio Balzano has verified that the NSH is functional on that board.

 Serial Console
 ==============